Samuel Levine (mobster): Mob career

 Levine was a member of the notorious Mafia gang, Murder, Inc., and is credited with being the trigger man, with Dutch Schultz lieutenant Abraham "Bo" Weinberg, in the 1931 murders of Joe "The Boss" Masseria and, along with Joe Adonis, Albert "The Mad Hatter" Anastasia and Benny "Bugsy" Siegel, one of the three hitmen sent by Meyer Lansky to assassinate the Sicilian Mafia boss Salvatore Maranzano in his office.
 They managed to enter by posing as government agents.
 Once inside Maranzano's office on the 9th floor of The Helmsley Building, they disarmed the guards and shot and stabbed Maranzano to death.

 Levine had a longstanding rivalry with fellow Murder, Inc. hitman, Charles "The Bug" Workman.
 He was irritated that the greedy Workman took most of the murder contracts that would have otherwise been handed over to him.
 In his court testimony, Abe Reles recalled that Levine once complained to him that "any time I've got a contract Charlie is around to do the killing."

 A portrait of the seldom-photographed Levine appears in the book New York City Gangland, depicting him during his career as a Murder, Inc. assassin.
 There is no mention of him when most of the Murder, Inc. and their surrounding factions were rounded up and successfully prosecuted by the end of 1940.
 He simply faded into the background and was not heard from again until some undetermined point in time.

 A short piece in The New York Times from December 22, 2009, yielded a few clues to the post 1940 whereabouts of Levine.
-According to Sanford L. Smith, son of Izzy Smith who owned the Zion Memorial Chapel on Canal and Ludlow streets in the Lower East Side of Manhattan, they had Levine on the payroll as late as 1965 or 1966.
+According to Sanford L. Smith, son of Izzy Smith who owned the Zion Memorial Chapel on Canal and Ludlow streets on the Lower East Side of Manhattan, they had Levine on the payroll as late as 1965 or 1966.
 "Red [Levine] was one of the few guys from Murder Inc. who never got killed or went to prison.
 He was on our payroll.
 He needed to show legitimate income.
 Red got a check of $200 every week," Smith told The New York Times.